Axis Zipstream technology

 The dynamic FPS reduces the bitrate by avoiding unnecessary encoding of video frames, which is done by omitting them from the stream.
 A static surveillance scene will be encoded at a radically reduced frame rate, even though the camera is capturing and analyzing video at the full frame rate.
 As scene motion is used as a control variable, a small moving object far away might not render at full frame rate.
 Objects approaching the camera increase the frame rate to capture every important detail.
 The number of delivered frames per second is restricted automatically by the camera, and this saves a substantial amount of data in many scenes.

-The dynamic FPS limitation parameter can be used to configure a lower limit of the dynamic FPS.
+Dynamic FPS has a limitation parameter where you can set the minimum allowed dynamic frame rate.
 A dynamic frame rate between the stream fps and the configured minimum fps will then be selected, enabling use with supporting systems with minimum-fps requirements, as well as with systems that require a higher fps.

 Some video management systems might not support smooth playback of video with dynamic frame rate, even though the compressed video stream conforms to the H.264/AV1/H.265 video standards.
 In these cases, disabling the frame skipping (setting the dynamic FPS frame skipping mode to “empty”) makes it possible to still use dynamic FPS.
 The video frame rate will vary while the full stream frame rate is maintained.
 Disabled frame skipping works as a compatibility mode that allows all users to benefit from the dynamic FPS, even though the bitrate saving will be smaller than when frame skipping is enabled.

-Legal requirements may prevent the use of dynamic frame rate in some surveillance cases.
+Legal requirements can prevent the use of dynamic frame rate in some surveillance cases.
 By choosing the correct minimum-fps value, the dynamic FPS algorithm can still be used.

-The main use case of Axis video products is to record video for storage and be able to access it later.
-Storage profile in Zipstream minimizes the bitrate while maximizing the evidence value for that use case.
+Most Axis video products are used to record video for later viewing, rather than live viewing.
+The storage profile in Zipstream was designed to accommodate this primary use by minimizing the bitrate while maximizing the evidence for video storage.
 Using the preconfigured profile, the camera automatically enables the specific Zipstream algorithm that is most suitable for that type of camera, and uses more advanced video encoding tools.
-The profile is different in different cameras depending on their capabilities and the result can differ between camera types.
+The profile varies across different cameras depending on their capabilities, and the result can vary between camera types.

-Storage profile utilizes a new GOP structure, with up to two bi-directional frames (B-frames) per P-frame, that saves bitrate by being able to use future information in the video encoding.
+The storage profile utilizes an alternative GOP structure compared with regular Zipstream, with up to two bi-directional frames (B-frames) per P-frame, that saves bitrate by being able to use future information in the video encoding.
 The number of B-frames is dynamically changed, as there are situations where using B-frames would increase the bitrate.
 Beyond the bitrate reduction, the B-frames will introduce a latency impact of 1/fps per B-frame.
 This means that for, for example, a 25 fps video, an extra 80 ms of latency will be added to the video when using storage optimized video.
-Note that H.264 Baseline profile does not support B-frames and will be overridden to H.264 High profile if storage profile is used.
+Note that H.264 Baseline profile does not support B-frames and will be overridden to H.264 High profile if the storage profile is used.

 If the camera is overloaded by too many stream requests, storage profile videos will be prioritized.
 This is to ensure the preservation of their evidence value.